GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

 You need the following to sign up for TechPass and complete the onboarding:

-- Non-SE GSIB device.
+- A non-SE GSIB device.
+- Organisational email address.
-- Standard mailbox for your organisational email address.
+- A standard mailbox for your organisational email address.
 TechPass does not support email accounts which do not have an inbox, such as LiteMail accounts.
 If you use such an email account, upgrade it to a standard mailbox before signing up.
-- Your organisational email address.
 - Before you onboard, ensure you have received the TechPass onboarding email and is still valid.

 ?> TechPass onboarding email is valid for 30 days.
 If you do not onboard to TechPass within this 30 days, we will terminate your TechPass account, and you need to sign up again.